ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Here are some guidelines on how to perform the human inspection:

-- look at plots from current run vs previous release run: most of them will be identical, but if Matplotlib has changed some plotting feature, images will have slightly different metadata so the comparison script will report them as different - but Mark I eyeball inspection will show they are identical
+- look at plots from current run vs previous release run: most of them will be identical, but if Matplotlib has changed some plotting feature, images may look slightly different so the comparison script may report them if the difference is larger than the threshold - but Mark I eyeball inspection will show they are identical
 - other plots will differ due to changes in plot settings (different colours, axes etc) due to updated settings from the diagnostic developers: if they look similar enough, then it's fine
 - report (and subsequently open issues) if you notice major differences in plots; most times a simple comment on the